What is the Competency Register Tool?

 Over time, we further developed our Competency Register tool to include:

-- Recognition that a Team member’s Soft Skills have an impact on their ability to achieve higher competency levels in any task (for example, it would be difficult to claim Expert status if you didn’t have good communication skills – since one of the key aspects of being an Expert is the ability to explain difficult concepts to others).
-So, we identify the following aspects, which act to provide a “ceiling” to the highest competency Level that can be achieved:
+- Recognition that a Team member’s Work Style and Personal Attributes have an impact on their ability to be effective team members and to achieve particular competency levels in any task (for example, it would be difficult to claim Expert status if you didn’t have good communication skills – since one of the key aspects of being an Expert is the ability to explain difficult concepts to others).
+So, we identify the following additional aspects:

 - Personal Development Actions – to allow the Competency Register to be forward-looking as well as a historic record.
 The PDA fields allow records to be kept of Personal Development Actions that are identified during competency reviews.